 It's a comparatively recent development that the major bots started to support Allow directives.
 Until Google started to recognize Allow and implemented wildcards in pattern matching (and the other majors followed), maybe about two years ago, the *only* supported directive was Disallow.
 There are still legitimate bots out there that don't recognize Allow directives and wildcard pattern matching.
 Use either, but then don't be surprised if your "blocked" content makes it into an index somewhere.

 Msg#: 3787816 posted 8:45 pm on Jan 1, 2009 (gmt 0)

+thanks, I wasn't aware of that.
+I had never really thought about it and when I finally had the opportunity to use Allow, I only checked google and the other majors and it was fine.
 Though I probably also didn't get in any trouble because we usually Disallow everyone and then specifically Allow the big ones in, saving on traffic for obsolete search engines that never get us any traffic (at least in the german market, that may be different in the rest of the world where google is not above 90% market share).